aenniw/ctf-stash/play.duc.tf-21/flag_loader/README.md

 #### Solution:

-- decompiling reveals that we need to pass 3 checks and then we wait for flag for `X` seconds based on the result of the check functions
+- decompiling reveals that we need to pass 3 checks and then we wait for the flag for `X` seconds based on the result of the check functions

     ```c
     void main()
     {